 Students work under the close supervision of a lead staff attorney and meaningfully contribute to investigations and claims brought under federal statutes and state laws.
 In addition to their involvement and training in legal strategies, students participate in administrative processes that advance environmental protections outside the courtroom – teaching students practical advocacy and negotiation, and that litigation is but a means to an end, and not the end itself.

 WELC has trained more than 500 students, many of whom have gone on to make substantial contributions to the field of environmental law.

 WELC’s Internship Program

 The Western Environmental Law Center has a legal internship program open to 2L and 3L law students from any school.
 Interns assist attorneys with case development and strategy, conduct legal research, draft pleadings, briefs, and other legal documents.
 Interns are supervised by a local staff attorney.
-The internships are unfunded positions.
-We provide assistance to selected applicants seeking outside funding or law school credit and in finding free or inexpensive housing during the internship.
+We provide assistance to selected applicants in finding free or inexpensive housing during the internship.
 We offer a flexible work schedule to allow for outdoor recreation and travel.

 Photo by Michael Wilson